TonnyRogers/TonnyRogers/README.md

 ### Hi there 👋

-💬 I'm a Brazilian developer that loves to learn more about new tecnology and all things relacted with this...
+💬 I'm a Brazilian developer since 2014 that loves to learn more about new tecnology and all things relacted with this...

 I'm currently learning more about **Flutter** in mobile development and working with Javascript ecosystem (ReactJS, React Native, NodeJS) in my profissional carrer.